mapircamera/chloros_manual_gitbook-fr/processing-images-gui/starting-the-processing.md

 {% hint style="info" %}
 **Chloros+ Speed**: Parallel processing can be 5-10x faster than sequential mode for large datasets.
 A 500-image project that takes 2 hours in free mode may complete in 15-20 minutes with Chloros+.
-{% endhint %})
+{% endhint %}

 ***

-## Ce qui se passe pendant le traitement
+## What Happens During Processing

-### Étape 1 : Détection de la cible
+### Stage 1: Target Detection

-**Ce que Chloros fait:**
+**What Chloros does:**

-* Analyse les images de cibles marquées (ou toutes les images si aucune n'est marquée)
+* Scans marked target images (or all images if none marked)
-* Identifie les 4 panneaux d'étalonnage de chaque cible
+* Identifies the 4 calibration panels in each target
-* Extrait les valeurs de réflectance des panneaux cibles
+* Extracts reflectance values from target panels
-* Enregistre les horodatages des cibles pour la programmation de l'étalonnage
+* Records target timestamps for calibration scheduling

-**Durée:** 1-30 secondes (avec des cibles marquées), 5-30+ minutes (non marquées)
+**Duration:** 1-30 seconds (with marked targets), 5-30+ minutes (unmarked)

-### Étape 2 : Débayerisation (conversion RAW)
+### Stage 2: Debayering (RAW Conversion)

-**Ce que Chloros fait:**
+**What Chloros does:**

-* Convertit les données de motif de Bayer RAW en images complètes RGB
+* Converts RAW Bayer pattern data to full RGB images
-* Applique un algorithme de démosaïquage de haute qualité
+* Applies high-quality demosaicing algorithm
-* Préserve la qualité et les détails de l'image
+* Preserves maximum image quality and detail

-**Durée:** Varie en fonction du nombre d'images et de la vitesse de l'unité centrale
+**Duration:** Varies by image count and CPU speed

-### Étape 3 : Étalonnage
+### Stage 3: Calibration

-**Ce que Chloros fait:**
+**What Chloros does:**

-* **Correction de la vignette** : Supprime l'assombrissement de l'objectif sur les bords
+* **Vignette correction**: Removes lens darkening at edges
-* **Étalonnage de la réflectance** : Normalisation à l'aide des valeurs de réflectance cibles
+* **Reflectance calibration**: Normalizes using target reflectance values
-* Applique les corrections à toutes les bandes/canaux
+* Applies corrections across all bands/channels
-* Utilise la cible d'étalonnage appropriée pour chaque image en fonction de l'horodatage
+* Uses appropriate calibration target for each image based on timestamp

-**Durée:** Majorité du temps de traitement
+**Duration:** Majority of processing time

-### Étape 4 : Calcul de l'indice
+### Stage 4: Index Calculation

-**Ce que fait Chloros:**
+**What Chloros does:**

-* Calcule les indices multispectraux configurés (NDVI, NDRE, etc.)
+* Calculates configured multispectral indices (NDVI, NDRE, etc.)
-* Applique les mathématiques de bande aux images calibrées
+* Applies band math to calibrated images
-* Génère des images d'index pour chaque index sélectionné
+* Generates index images for each selected index

-**Durée:** Quelques secondes par image
+**Duration:** A few seconds per image

-### Étape 5 : Exportation
+### Stage 5: Export

-**Ce que fait Chloros:**
+**What Chloros does:**

-* Sauvegarde les images calibrées dans le format sélectionné
+* Saves calibrated images in selected format
-* Exporte les images d'index avec les couleurs LUT configurées
+* Exports index images with configured LUT colors
-* Écrit les fichiers dans les sous-dossiers du modèle de caméra
+* Writes files to camera model subfolders
-* Préserve les noms de fichiers originaux avec les suffixes
+* Preserves original filenames with suffixes

-**Durée:** Varie en fonction du format d'exportation et de la taille du fichier
+**Duration:** Varies by export format and file size

 ***

-## Comportement de traitement
+## Processing Behavior

-### Pipeline de traitement automatique
+### Automatic Processing Pipeline

-Une fois lancé, l'ensemble du pipeline s'exécute automatiquement :
+Once started, the entire pipeline runs automatically:

-* Aucune interaction de l'utilisateur n'est nécessaire
+* No user interaction needed
-* Toutes les étapes configurées s'exécutent en séquence
+* All configured steps execute in sequence
-* Les mises à jour de la progression sont affichées en temps réel
+* Progress updates shown in real-time

-### Utilisation de l'ordinateur pendant le traitement
+### Computer Usage During Processing

-**Mode libre:**
+**Free Mode:**

-* Utilisation relativement faible de l'unité centrale (simple)
+* Relatively low CPU usage (single-threaded)
-* L'ordinateur reste réactif pour d'autres tâches
+* Computer remains responsive for other tasks
-* Il est possible de minimiser l'utilisation de Chloros et de travailler avec d'autres applications
+* Safe to minimize Chloros and work in other applications

-**Chloros+ Mode parallèle:**
+**Chloros+ Parallel Mode:**

-* Utilisation élevée du processeur (multithread, jusqu'à 16 cœurs)
+* High CPU usage (multi-threaded, up to 16 cores)
-* Avec accélération GPU : Utilisation élevée du GPU
+* With GPU acceleration: High GPU usage
-* L'ordinateur peut être moins réactif pendant le traitement
+* Computer may be less responsive during processing
-* Évitez de lancer d'autres tâches gourmandes en ressources processeur
+* Avoid starting other CPU-intensive tasks

 {% hint style="warning" %}
 **Performance Tip**: For best Chloros+ performance, close other applications and let Chloros use full system resources.
 {% endhint %}

-### Le traitement ne peut pas être interrompu
+### Processing Cannot Be Paused

 **Important limitations:**

-* Une fois lancé, le traitement ne peut pas être interrompu
+* Once started, processing cannot be paused
-* Il est possible d'annuler le traitement, mais la progression est perdue
+* You can cancel processing, but progress is lost
-* Les résultats partiels ne sont pas sauvegardés
+* Partial results are not saved
-* Le traitement doit être repris depuis le début s'il est annulé
+* Must restart from beginning if canceled

-**Conseil de planification:** Pour les très grands projets, envisagez de traiter par lots ou d'utiliser CLI pour un meilleur contrôle.
+**Planning tip:** For very large projects, consider processing in batches or using CLI for better control.

 ***

-## Suivi de votre traitement
+## Monitoring Your Processing

-Pendant l'exécution du traitement, vous pouvez
+While processing runs, you can:

-* **regarder la barre de progression** - voir le pourcentage d'achèvement global
+* **Watch progress bar** - See overall completion percentage
-* **Afficher l'étape en cours** - Détecter, Analyser, Étalonner ou Exporter
+* **View current stage** - Detect, Analyze, Calibrate, or Export
-* **Vérifier l'onglet du journal** - Voir les messages de traitement détaillés et les avertissements
+* **Check log tab** - See detailed processing messages and warnings
-* **Visualiser les images terminées** - Certains fichiers d'exportation peuvent apparaître pendant le traitement
+* **Preview completed images** - Some export files may appear during processing

-Pour des informations détaillées sur la surveillance, voir [Surveillance du traitement] (surveillance-the-processing.md).
+For detailed information on monitoring, see [Monitoring the Processing](monitoring-the-processing.md).

 ***

-## Annulation du traitement
+## Canceling Processing

-Si vous devez interrompre le traitement :
+If you need to stop processing:

-### Comment annuler
+### How to Cancel

-1. Localisez le bouton **Stop/Cancel** (qui remplace le bouton Start pendant le traitement)
+1. Locate the **Stop/Cancel button** (replaces Start button during processing)
-2. Cliquez sur le bouton Stop
+2. Click the Stop button
-3. Le traitement s'arrête immédiatement
+3. Processing halts immediately
-4. Les résultats partiels sont rejetés
+4. Partial results are discarded

-### Quand annuler
+### When to Cancel

-**Raisons valables d'annulation:**
+**Valid reasons to cancel:**

-* Réalisation que des paramètres incorrects ont été utilisés
+* Realized incorrect settings were used
-* Oubli de marquer les images cibles
+* Forgot to mark target images
-* Mauvaises images importées
+* Wrong images imported
-* Le système est trop lent ou ne répond pas
+* System running too slow or unresponsive

-**Après l'annulation:**
+**After canceling:**

-* Examiner et résoudre les problèmes éventuels
+* Review and fix any issues
-* Ajuster les paramètres si nécessaire
+* Adjust settings as needed
-* Recommencer le traitement depuis le début
+* Restart processing from the beginning
-* Pour une expérience plus propre, fermez complètement Chloros et redémarrez
+* For the cleanest experience, completely close Chloros and restart

 {% hint style="warning" %}
 **No Partial Results**: Canceling discards all progress.
 Chloros does not save partially processed images.